Geometry Aware Operator Transformer as an Efficient and Accurate Neural Surrogate for PDEs on Arbitrary Domains: Datasets

 where $r = -0.5$ and $K = 16$.
-The coefficients $a_{ij}$ are sampled i.i.d. uniformly from $[-1,1]$ to generate the dataset.
-The solution $u$ is computed on a circular domain with zero Dirichlet boundary conditions.
-The dataset is generated using a finite element method (FEM) on a triangular mesh in a circular domain.
-The mesh is generated using the Delaunay algorithm with 16431 points and 32441 elements.
+The coefficients $a_{ij}$ are sampled i.i.d. uniformly from $[-1,1]$.
+To generate the input data, this source term is projected onto the finite element test space spanned by the nodal basis functions $\{\phi_k\}$.
+The input to the model is the resulting load vector $\mathbf{b}$, where each entry corresponds to the integral $b_k = \int_\Omega f(x,y)\phi_k(x,y) d\Omega$.
+Consequently, the operator learning task is defined as $\mathcal{G}^{\dagger}: \mathbf{b} \mapsto \mathbf{u}$, representing the inverse of the discretized stiffness operator.
+The mesh is generated using the Delaunay algorithm with 16,431 points and 32,441 elements, and zero Dirichlet boundary conditions are enforced during the assembly.